CONTINUING ANGLICAN CHURCH

-We actively extend ourselves compassionately to all countries and communities to share the refreshment of our faith.
-We believe that together all things can be accomplished through Christ Jesus, and with His grace and mercy, we work together in a spirit of unity, respect, and trust to support one another and care for those in need.
+We actively commit ourselves compassionately to all countries and communities to share the refreshment of our faith.
+Believing that together with you can accomplish all things through Christ Jesus.
+By His Grace, Mercy and in the Spirit of Unity, respect and trust as well as support each other to ably care for those in need.

 During the 1960s and 1970s, our intrepid pioneers played a significant role in the fight against Apartheid in South Africa and worked with Dr Martin Luther King Jr during the Civil Rights Movement in the United States of America.